Pep15/Practical_SRE/README.md

     * Grafana dashboards and AlertManager showed a normal operational state (the database dashboard was **"Up"** and no active alerts existed).
 A new user was successfully registered via the frontend (webportal.local), confirming that all services were functioning correctly.

 * **Simulating the Failure:**
-    * To simulate a database failure, you scaled down the Postgres Deployment to zero replicas using **'kubectl scale deployment'**.
+    * To simulate a database failure, I scaled down the Postgres Deployment to zero replicas using **'kubectl scale deployment'**.
         ```bash
         kubectl scale deployment <name-of-deployment> --replicas=<number-scale> -n <namespace>
         ```